-An Informant is the individual who has been designated to report within the prescribed time period, the fact of occurrence of a death along with certain of its characteristics to the Registrar for the purpose of registering the death.
+An Informant is an individual who has been designated to report within the prescribed period, the fact of occurrence of death along with certain of its characteristics to the Registrar to register the death.
 This information is to be provided to the Registrar, either orally or in Form 2: Death Report Form

-Notifier is a person who notifies to the Registrar in prescribed form and time, every birth or death or both at which she / he attended or was present at or which had occurred in the area under jurisdiction of the Registrar.
+Notifier is a person who notifies the Registrar in prescribed form and time, every birth or death or both at which she/he attended or was present at or which had occurred in the area under the jurisdiction of the Registrar.

 Registration of deaths of missing persons

 There are instances, where a person is missing but the family does not have her / his current status i.e. whether the person is alive or dead.

 Ordinarily, if the person is missing or unheard, she/he shall be presumed to be dead by the court under Section 107 and 108 of the Indian Evidence Act on expiry of seven years from the date missing and not earlier.